-FSAs allow you to set aside pre-tax dollars to pay for eligible health and dependent care expenses.* Each year, you must elect the annual amount you want to contribute to your FSA(s).
+FSAs allow you to set aside pre-tax dollars to pay for eligible health and dependent care expenses1.
+Each year, you must elect the annual amount you want to contribute to your FSA(s).
 Your contributions will be deducted pre-tax from your paycheck, which can help reduce your taxable income.
 You may not make changes to FSA elections during the plan year unless you experience a qualifying life event.

 Learn more about your three FSA options.